Trump sought a reopening but found the virus in the White House instead - Local News 8

 When a White House staffer first contracted coronavirus in March, it was seen as a one-off that did not appear to create further contagion among the executive staff.
 But the latest cases involve people who work in much closer proximity to the President and vice president.
 And they occurred even with the robust screening and testing practices the White House Medical Unit enacted earlier in the outbreak.

 Both strike at the heart of the West Wing.
 The military valets responsible for the President’s personal needs are a rare group with access to the food he eats and the Diet Cokes he summons with the push of a red button.
-Pence’s spokeswoman Katie Miller is one of the vice president’s top aides and typically accompanies him to task force meetings in the Situation Room.
-She is also married to Stephen Miller, Trump’s senior policy adviser.
-The President attended their wedding in February.
+Katie Miller is one of the vice president’s top aides and typically accompanies him to task force meetings in the Situation Room.
+The President attended Katie and Stephen Miller’s wedding in February.

 News that she had tested positive caused an hour-long delay in Pence’s trip on Friday to Iowa.
 A number of staffers who’d come into contact with her deplaned to be tested themselves.
 The results all came back negative.

-Note: This story has been updated to include additional developments on Stephen Hahn, Robert Redfield and Anthony Fauci.